grafana/google-sheets-datasource/docs/sources/setup/install.md

    grafana-cli.exe plugins install grafana-googlesheets-datasource
    ```

-1. Then restart Grafana.
+1. Restart Grafana.

 ### Install custom version

-If you need custom version of the plugin from GitHub, you can install it by running the following command:
+If you need custom version of the plugin using `grafana-cli`, use the `--pluginUrl` option.

 ```bash
 grafana-cli --pluginUrl <ZIP_FILE_URL> plugins install grafana-googlesheets-datasource